Toward Automated Validation of Language Model Synthesized Test Cases using Semantic Entropy: Results

 On the HumanEval dataset, the average MS decrease is 6\%, with a decrease of only 1\% for GPT-4o, 4\% for GPT-3.5-turbo, and 2\% for QwenCoder.
 However, for Llama 3.1, the MS decrease is 17\%, indicating that the \textit{threshold} value of 0.75 may not be optimal for this test suite.
 The number of selected test cases for this suite in {\tool} is 645, which is only 30\% of the original test cases.
 For the Llama 3.1 model on HumanEval, a higher \textit{threshold} could result in more balanced outcomes.
-The trade-off between VR and MS is further analyzed in Appendix \ref{app:threshNtopn} while keeping all hyper-parameters consistent for this experiment.
-In summary, {\tool} shows a considerable improvement without compromising the quality of test cases especially if a proper \textit{threshold} is selected.
+The trade-off between VR and MS is further analyzed in Section \ref{app:threshNtopn} while keeping all hyperparameters consistent for this experiment.
+In summary, {\tool} shows a considerable improvement without compromising the quality of test cases, especially if a proper \textit{threshold} is selected.
 On the LeetCode dataset, the average MS decrease is only 3\%.
 The decrease for GPT-4o and GPT-3.5-turbo is just 1\%, while for Llama 3.1, it is 6\%.
 This is due to the ratio of selected test cases for Llama 3.1 being only 21\%, compared to 62\% and 42\% for GPT-4o and GPT-3.5-turbo, respectively.
-This suggests that similar to the Llama 3.1 test suite for HumanEval, using a lower \textit{threshold} on the Llama 3.1 test cases for the LeetCode dataset could lead to a better trade-off between MS and VR.
+This suggests that, similar to the Llama 3.1 test suite for HumanEval, using a lower \textit{threshold} on the Llama 3.1 test cases for the LeetCode dataset could lead to a better trade-off between MS and VR.
 Overall, the results on LeetCode demonstrate a substantial improvement in test case validity, with only a slight decrease in mutation score.
-The average MS decrease is 7\% on MBPP, while the VR increase is 13\% demonstrating a substantial improvement in validity consistent with the trends observed on HumanEval and LeetCode.
+The average MS decrease is 7\% on MBPP, while the VR increase is 13\%, demonstrating a substantial improvement in validity consistent with the trends observed on HumanEval and LeetCode.
+Our results on TestEval also demonstrate substantial improvements in validity rate across all models.
+For GPT-4o, the validity rate increased from 57\% to 74\%, representing a 17 percentage improvement.
+Similarly, with GPT-3.5-turbo, VALTEST improved the validity rate by 22 points, and with Llama-3.1-8B, by 20 points.

-Comparing VR-X and VR values, we observe that the performance of {\tool} on cross-dataset evaluation is comparable to that of k-fold cross-validation.
+\textbf{VR vs VR-X.} Comparing VR-X and VR values, we observe that the performance of {\tool} on cross-dataset evaluation is comparable to that of k-fold cross-validation.
 Specifically, cross-dataset evaluation yields a 2\% improvement in HumanEval and a 2\% decrease in MBPP relative to k-fold cross-validation.
 These results suggest that {\tool} is transferable across datasets without training on the target dataset, and generally without significant performance degradation.